MS-Jahan/Messenger-Message-Logger/README.md

 # Installation & Usage
 1. Install Python 3 in your machine.
-2. Install python3-pip in your linux distro using apt or the package manager you have (not for windows).
+2. Install <code>python3-pip</code> in your linux distro using apt or the package manager you have (not for windows).
-3. Run pip3 install fbchat telepot --user.
+3. Run <code>pip3 install fbchat telepot --user</code>.
+4. Install git: <code>sudo apt install git</code> (for Ubuntu and Debian based.
+Command will differ for other distros.
+Not needed on Windows.)
-4. Clone this repository using git clone https://github.com/MS-Jahan/Messenger-Message-Logger.
+4. Clone this repository using <code>git clone https://github.com/MS-Jahan/Messenger-Message-Logger</code>.
 On Windows, just download the zip file and extract it.
-5. Change directory to project folder from terminal or cmd: cd Messenger-Message-Logger.
+5. Change directory to repository folder from terminal or cmd: <code>cd Messenger-Message-Logger</code>.
-6. Now run: python3 main.py
+6. Now run: <code>python3 main.py</code>

 Logs when: